CoolHandDev/go-mssql-runner/README.md

 and the pointer to the configuration file.

 ```
-> go-mssql-runner start --username dbusername --password secret --server 172.0.0.1 --database yourdbname --conf /path/to/config/mssqlrun.conf.json
+$ go-mssql-runner start --username dbusername --password secret --server 172.0.0.1 --database yourdbname --conf /path/to/config/mssqlrun.conf.json
 ```

 # Installation

-Build the executables for the platforms supported.
+The executables may already be in the folder where this documentation is deployed.
+If not and only the source is available, then build the excutable for the desired platform.

-Then, simply copy the appropriate executable to the destination of choice and execute.
+Simply copy the appropriate executable to the destination of choice and execute.
 The executables are native to the supported platforms.
 There is no need to install a runtime or a framework.
 There are three executables available:

 1. go-mssql-runner -- executable for Linux.